kevinweavers/soul_intention-disco/README.md

 was lifted from a fellow student project and tweaked to fit my needs by adjusting the column widths.

+## Notes
+Booking form is a dummy only at present, by design no java script is running to facilitate this

 June 2018
 ##